Project Computer - What I Recommend

 Linux OS preferred (Linux it is free - I use Linux Mint)

-internet connection (preferably a Local Area Network (LAN) connected to the internet)
+Internet connection (preferably a Local Area Network (LAN) connected to the internet)

 Raspberry Pi

 The Raspberry Pi is an inexpensive Single Board Computer (SBC).
+(Python is part of the OS.)

 Build a $500 Computer

-The videos are from ExplaningComputers.com and demonstrates building a $500 computer.
+These videos are from ExplaningComputers.com and demonstrates building a $500 computer.

 Choosing PC Build Components (YouTube)